Reflecting on Activism: Custer Died for Your Sins

 Fall 2014, Winter 2015 and Spring 2015 quarters

 This program is intended for students committed to activism and praxis.
 We’ll study the scholarship of American Indian author Vine Deloria, Jr., who drew attention to Native American issues since the 1960’s.
 We will focus on some of Deloria's essential questions to guide research, seminars, independent projects, and community service.
 Students will explore ways in which American Indians have been deprived of land, economic opportunities, treaty rights, natural resources, religious freedom, repatriation, and access to and protection for sacred places.
-We will conduct ethnographic interviews and historical research.
+We will conduct ethnographic interviews, historical research, and write a series of plays for tribal schools.
 During fall quarter we will examine how knowledge becomes a tool of social change.
 We will pay special attention to the differences between the knowledge bases of indigenous peoples and the dominant European-American model.
 How do these differences influence the political and economic realities faced by Native communities?
+How does one “word smith” activism and praxis for young indigenous learners?
 During fall and winter quarters, we will study U.S. history, critically considering the “doctrine of discovery”, colonization, and court and government decisions regarding indigenous peoples.
 Indian activists, tribal leaders, and scholars from the Vine Deloria, Jr. symposium will enrich the work of this program through live appearances and media presentations.

 Lectures, films, readings, and student-led text-based seminars will compose the primary structures used by this learning community.
-Quarterly, students will complete an academic project related to the theme of the program.
-Students will have the option to engage in service learning volunteer projects and program internships during winter and spring quarters.
+Quarterly, students will complete an academic project related to the theme of the program and will work in groups to explore shadow liberation theatre for Indigenous youth.
+Students will have the option to engage in service learning volunteer projects and internships during winter and spring quarters.
 Participation in this program means practicing accountability to the learning community, other communities, interacting as a respectful guest with other cultures, and engaging in constant communication with co-learners.